 Cambodia always sounded like something out of this world and after I spent some time here, I realized that they have a very different way of doing things compared to the ways I’m used to.
 Despite all the differences, Cambodia remains one of my favorite destinations because of the things I saw and learned there.
 Seeing all these unusual things really stretched my mind and made me love life even more.
-Here are 14 surprising facts about Cambodia you should learn before visiting.
+Here are 14 surprising facts about Cambodia that will blow you away.

 Cambodia today is one of the very few countries in the world with a predominately young population.
 One of the reasons is that the Khmer Rouge (Cambodian communist party) killed a large portion of the population during their rule.
 Their fall in 1979 resulted in a baby boom in the years that followed.